Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - This creates a **Azure site recovery services vault** and can be accessed in Azure from the resources
                 - This will require to download replication provider software (`azuresiterecoveryprovider.exe`) on Hyper V host, it also provides a key to be used to rgister the Hyper V host to the Azure migrate project.
 Note that you should download this file after logging into the Azure account from the Hyper V. Also download the `key file`
             - When you will run the **provider file on the hyper V and then also run the key file to register that hyper V with the Recovery Services Vault**
+            - After this step is complete from Azure where you downloaded the files (under discover machines), click finalize registeration - this will become enabled some time after the registeration of hyper V with Azure is complete after you ran the provider/key files there
-            - After the registeration is complete - Create a new virtual network in Azure
+            - **Creating a new Vnet in Azure** After the registeration is complete - Create a new virtual network in Azure
                 - Note the Ip address range, **use the same as the NAT network in hyper V**
                 - Also create a subnet (same address range as the NAT network)